mariano/snakefire/README.markdown

 		$ sudo apt-get install python-keyring

+For *Fedora*, Keyring is in the official repositories, and can be installed with:

+        $ yum install python-keyring

 For *Arch Linux*, Keyring is in an AUR repository.
 Install it with yaourt:

 		$ yaourt -S python-keyring